Serendipity Smiles at St. Andrews

 At St. Andrews Golf Club serendipity smiled and the normally gelid seaside weather on Scotland’s east coast grinned warmly as well.

-That is to say the sun was out and the wind blowing off the Black Sea was only strong enough to steal a hat, or snap a kite string, not carry away big dogs and small children as is the norm.
+That is to say the sun was out and the wind blowing off the North Sea was only strong enough to steal a hat, or snap a kite string, not carry away big dogs and small children as is the norm.
 Nonetheless, even wearing a zippered pullover pulled over a sweater, my teeth chattered and I felt pity for golfers who play here when half-frozen raindrops blow sideways and sting faces like angry bees.

 By happy chance, My Better Half and I visited the iconic “Old Course” on a Sunday.
 Turns out that the original church of golf, established 1554, is closed to golfers on the Sabbath and open to the general public, even tourists from America, to stroll at their leisure.